Key changes to the previous data protection framework include:

 3. For some controllers with extensive personal data held on consumers, it is likely that significant investment in customer preference centers will be required on the one hand to address enhanced transparency and choice requirements and on the other hand to automate compliance with data subject rights.

-4. Existing data subject access procedures should be reviewed to ensure compliance with the additional requirements of GDPR.
+4. Existing data subject access procedures should be reviewed to ensure on-going compliance with the additional requirements of GDPR.

 <Go back to Key changes>